Skip to main content

 • Reprimanding the student orally or in writing.

-• Requiring work affected by the academic dishonesty to be redone.
+• Requiring work affected by academic dishonesty to be redone.

 • Administering a lower or failing grade on the affected assignment or test.